bobbyhiddn/Nexus-Upload-Application/README.md

 #This application was made to simplify the upload process to the Nexus REST API.

+Clone this project and run the executable to start.
+You can also use the NxUp.py script to do the same thing.

 This app uploads files to a Nexus directory within a repo programmatically

 by running this curl command with the inputs submitted in this form: